Frequently Asked Questions

 Definitely!
 We are very passionate about helping children learn to read and believe we have the tools to help them.

-'Approximately one student in every 10 in our primary schools experience some form of learning challenge within their educational setting, with three to five percent having a Specific Learning Disorder such as Dyslexia' (Kristin Anthian - LDA Consultant).
+“Approximately one student in every 10 in our primary schools experiences some form of learning challenge within their educational setting, with three to five per cent having a Specific Learning Disorder such as Dyslexia” – Kristin Anthian, LDA Consultant.

-'These students require early identification and appropriate intervention using a systematic, explicit and cumulative approach to the instruction of reading and spelling, with high intensity and frequency.
+“These students require early identification and appropriate intervention using a systematic, explicit and cumulative approach to the instruction of reading and spelling, with high intensity and frequency.
 The Little Learners Love Literacy phonics program provides a comprehensive scope and sequence for the teaching of literacy in the early years.
-It can be equally effective in supporting students experiencing learning difficulties, with it systematic and carefully sequenced methodology' (Kristin Anthian - LDA Consultant).
+It can be equally effective in supporting students experiencing learning difficulties, with its systematic and carefully sequenced methodology,” – Kristin Anthian, LDA Consultant.

-In the Kinder & Kinder Plus classes, the maximum amount of children is 12, with two educators.
+The maximum number of children in a Kinder & Kinder Plus class is 12, with two educators.

-In the Primary classes, the maximum amount of children is 5, with one educator.
+The maximum number of children in a Primary class is 5, with one educator.

 Pre-Kinder & Kinder classes….